divio/divio-cloud-docs/how-to/quickstart-django-cms.rst

 .. _django-cms-deploy-quickstart:

-How to deploy a new django CMS project using the Divio quickstart repository
+How to deploy a django CMS application with our quickstart repository
 =============================================================================

 The `django CMS Divio quickstart <https://github.com/divio/django-cms-divio-quickstart>`_ repository is a template that